SharpQin/beauty/README.md

 # Beauty Store
 Java Microservices with Spring Boot, Spring Cloud, Spring Cloud Gateway, Spring Security and JHipster

-Microservice base code were generated with JHipster, but I change a lot for matching my architecture design.
+Microservice base code were generated with JHipster, but I have changed a lot for matching my architecture design.
 Extract frontend code from gateway project.
-Keep gateway independence and stable whatever new features.
+Maintain gateway independence and stability.

-## My final design as below:
+## Projects description as below:
 - gateway - Authorize for management user and route to microservices.
 - gatewaymk - Authorize for market customer and route to microservices.
 - auth-service - Authentication Service which support two type of users and manage users and authority assignment.